f1tenth/f1tenth_doc/getting_started/software_setup/software_advance.rst

  .. _jetson_vnc:

-VNC Server on the NVIDIA Jetson NX
+VNC Server on the NVIDIA Jetson
 ----------------------------------
 **Equipment Used:**
 	* Fully built RoboRacer vehicle